 Forget about having to know your precise schema ahead of time.
 You know there's going to be a table called "customer".
 Everyone needs customers to help pay the bills.
 Chances are the customer has a first name, a last name, and maybe a few other things.
 Right now you need a proof of concept.
 We've got to welcome customer Bob, who's stored far, far away in a database somewhere.
 So do it, with a systems language like C. Afterall, that proof of concept is for one of those Internet of Things "thing".
 It won't run heavyweight interpreted languages like PHP, Python, or Ruby.

 VH allows developers to create, access, and manipulate data structures without having to know much about the data at compile time.
 Just names.
 A table name like "customers" and a field like "first_name".
 VH can execute an arbitrary query against a database and return the results you access by name.
 Or provide a JSON file at run time describing each table.
 Or provide connection information to award winning data stores such as MySQL, Postgres, and SQLite to retrieve a schema.
-And those are just a few of the many options for defining your data.

 We've done the work of building a complex type system compatible (and tested) with multiple CPU architectures: ATOM, ARM, MIPS, x86, x86-64.
 All with minimal dependencies beyond the standard C runtime for the operating system of your choice.
 It'll run just about anywhere, from a "thing" to multi-core enterprise grade servers.